dgroomes/dgroomes/README-2.md

 This is the real README file for this repo.
 The file literally named _README.md_ is reserved as my ["GitHub profile" README](https://docs.github.com/en/free-pro-team@latest/github/setting-up-and-managing-your-github-profile/managing-your-profile-readme).

+This repo has scripts to auto-generate a "GitHub profile" README from a template file (`README.template.md`) and GitHub data.

 ### Instructions

+NOTE: I am using macOS to execute these scripts.

 1. Download your GitHub repositories and gists data with:
     * `./refresh-github-data.sh repos`